Probate Help for

 • You're not legally required to have one — but most people find that having an attorney makes the process significantly less stressful and helps avoid costly mistakes.
 Probate involves court filings, legal deadlines, and procedural requirements that are easy to get wrong if you've never done it before.

-• Someone needs to step up as the executor (if there's a will) or administrator (if there isn't one) of the estate.
+• Someone needs to step up as the executor (if there's a will) or administrator (if there wasn’t a will) of the estate.
 This person is responsible for managing the estate through the process — collecting assets, paying debts, filing with the court, and distributing what remains.
-It's a real responsibility, and it can feel like a lot when you're also grieving.
-We work closely with you in that role so you're never navigating it alone.
+It's an important responsibility, and it can feel overwhelming when you’re also grieving.
+We’re here to support you through it, step by step.